bestacio89/Franz.Common/sources/Franz.Common.Http.Bootstrap/readme.md

 **Notes**

 * `InterfaceType` (assembly-qualified) is recommended for deterministic resolution.
-* `Policy` is optional â€” if present the bootstrapper will attach the named policy from the host's `IPolicyRegistry<string>`.
+* `Policy` is optional — if present the bootstrapper will attach the named policy from the host's `IPolicyRegistry<string>`.

 ---